 Kaspersky Safe Kids is compatible with Mac, PC, Android, and Apple devices.

 MMGuardian is another parental control app that parents can consider.
 It uses artificial intelligence to monitor your child’s text and social media messages.
 It will notify you if it detects inappropriate photos or mentions of drugs, cyberbullying, suicidal thoughts, violence, online predators, and more.

 You can also use MMGuardian to set screen time limits, to block certain websites or apps, and to view your child’s location.

-The MMGuardian parent app has a score of 4.2 stars on the Apple App Store and 4 stars on Google Play.
-Interestingly, the MMGuardian child app (for use on the child's phone) has a score of 2 stars, largely due to children complaining that the app is working as intended.
-Neither MMGuardian or its parent company, Pervasive Group Inc, currently have a profile with the BBB.
+The MMGuardian parent app has a score of 4.3 stars on the Apple App Store and 4.2 stars on Google Play.
+The MMGuardian child app (for use on the child's phone) also has a score of 1.4 (iOS) and 1.8 (Android) stars, largely due to children complaining that the app is working as intended.
+Neither MMGuardian or its parent company, Pervasive Group Inc., currently have a profile with the BBB.

-MMGuardian offers the following subscription plans for families with single children:
+MMGuardian offers the following subscription plans for families with one child:

-Families with more than one child can opt into the family plan for coverage on up to 5 phones:
+Families with more than one child can opt into the family plan for coverage on up to 5 devices:

 Mobicip is a parental control software and internet filter.
 You can use the app to monitor activity on all of your family’s devices, set screen time limits on each individual device, lock devices, track your child’s location, manage web browsing and app usage, and more.

 Mobicip has received a Mom's Choice Award.
 The app has a score of 2.3 stars on Google Play and 3.4 stars on the Apple App Store.
 Mobicip has been accredited with the BBB since 2023, and maintains an A+ rating with the company.

 - Lite – $2.99/month for up to 5 devices